Yousef-Majidi/Pandemic-Simulator/work_agreement.md

 # PROJECT WORKING AGREEMENT

 ## PREFERED FORM OF CONTACT & AVAILIBILTY

-Discord and everyone should be available for at least 4 hours a day during a sprint, if a group member cannot respond to another group member that member should inform the group of this
+Prefered form of contact is Discord.
+During the sprints, members are expected to respond within `three` hours to team communications.
+If a group member is unavailable to respond within the agreed time frame, they are expected to respond as soon as possible to notify the team about the earliest they are available.
+Before the start of each sprint, each member is to submit their availability during the sprint, `three` days before the sprint by the latest.

 ## MEETING SCHEDULES

-During sprints the group will conduct a group meeting at least 2 times a week so the group knows where all members are at with work
+During sprints the group will conduct a meeting at least 2 times a week so members can update each other on the progress of their tasks.

 ## PROGRAMING PRACTICES

-We will make this project using OOP standards and use comments for each class constructed
+The group will follow the Object Oriented Programming and C# naming conventions, as well using documentation methods to clarify classes and their functionalities.

 ## HOW TO MERGE

-Each group member will create a separate branch of the main branch for each task they take on, once they finish this task, they will merge that branch into the main and if there are merge conflicts, they will contact the group so that the merge is successful
+Each group member will create a separate branch from the main branch for each task they take on.
+Once they finish their task, they will create a pull request which will be reviewed, and `ONLY approved` and merged by any of the other two members, after all members have reviewed any merge conflicts.

 ## WHEN A MEMBER MISSES A MEETING

-If a group member is constantly unavailable or misses meetings on a consistent basis with no And this behavior does not change when we as group discuss this, we will contact our professor and see what can be done about this
+Team members are expected to notify the group in case of unavailabilities that are known ahead of time, and in cases of emergencies leading to missing a meeting, they are expected to notify the group as soon as possible and it is their responsibility to catch up on any missed discussions.